 How Much Does it Cost to Get Chickens?

-I’ll give you a break down of the general cost of things for our setup.
 There are a lot of different ways to raise chickens and many of them would be more or less expensive than what we did.
 But here’s our cost analysis:

 The Cost of the Chicks